stefanbylund/zxnext_layer2_demo/README.md

 version of zxnext_layer2, z88dk and ZEsarUX or CSpect.

-**Tip:** If you don't care for makefiles or don't want to install MinGW/UnxUtils/Cygwin on Windows, it is quite easy to build zxnext_layer2_demo manually by extracting the z88dk command-line invocation in the Makefile.
+**Tip:** If you don't care for makefiles or don't want to install MinGW/UnxUtils/Cygwin on Windows, you can build zxnext_layer2_demo manually by using the z88dk command-line invocation located in the header of the zxnext_layer2_demo.c source file.

 **Tip:** To start the ZEsarUX emulator directly in Sinclair ZX Spectrum Next mode, start it with the following options: